kk-deng/Amazon-Vine-ETL-AWS/README.md

 # Big Data Challenge

-# An ETL Project with AWS RDS and Big Data Analysis in Google Colab
+# An ETL Project with AWS RDS and Big Data Analysis in Google Colab with PySpark

 *Analyze whether reviews from Amazon's Vine program are trustworthy*